iamnapo/CallByMeaning/docs/GETBYMEANING.md

 ## Basic Information

 You can ask the server to give you the description and location of the source code of a function by providing the desired inputs and outputs.
 To do that you must send a POST request to `gbm/search` with an object that contains the desired parameters in the body of the request.
-The results will be in JSON format.
+The result will be an array of functions in JSON format.
 If the requested function does not exist, the server will send an appropriate message and a *status code* `418`.
 What the server knows for each function is documented [here](./MODELS.md).
 If an existing function has similar concepts in its definition, the server will return that one, instead of a `418` message.

 ## `params` Object